thunter1000/k8-service-mesh-demo/README.md

 - [Linkerd](https://linkerd.io/2/getting-started/)
 - [Docker](https://hub.docker.com/editions/community/docker-ce-desktop-windows).

+# ⚠️ This project will use the default Kubernetes cluster, make sure you are connected to the correct cluster.

+You can do this by doing the following **BEFORE** running any scripts :

+- Checking the context `kubectl config current-context`
+- Confirming the Namespaces `kubectl get namespaces`

+You can switch contexts by:

+- `kubectl config get-contexts`
+- `kubectl config use-context context-name`

 # Running Locally.

 - Enable Kubernetes in Docker.
    - Settings.
    - Kubernetes.
    - Enable Kubernetes and follow the installation steps (this will alter your `~/.kube/config`).
-- Check that you are not connected to the correct cluster.
+   - Make sure you are connected to the correct cluster.
-   - `kubectl get namespace`

 # Scripts.
 - `setup/10-deploy-dashboard.sh` - Deploys the kubernetes dashboard into the cluster.